neonmik/Wave-Machine-Firmware/README.md

         + Moved Note_priority back to HW core - Takes the time pressiure off the Audio core.
 Note assignments are now sent via a queue.
         + Added a the bones of a paraphonic filter for Modulation and/or Filter.
 This is currently unstable, but will possibly be used in future pending some UI testing.

-    + Hardware files bug fixes:
+    + Hardware:
         - Bug: Fixed once I moved the note handling to the HW core and refactored the Note Priority code to remove the massive, now unnecessary for-loop.
 Fast movements can be missed on the pots. at frist I thought it was only down to multiple controls being active, but it seems to also randomly happen on preset 8.
 Example:- on preset 8, moving the decay really fast misses/looses the control.
         + Added a basic debug test function to test the pots and cycle for LEDs on start up - can currently be accessed by holding down preset/shift while powering up.
         + Create a better abstraction layer between the hardware and the software (synth) - currently theres issues passing hardware avriables to the software variables...
 ADSR/pitch. will also allow for better multicore support

-    + Arp functionality bug fixes:
+    + Arp:
+        + Feature: Added hardware control for internal BPM speed.
         + Change: Altered how the voice allocation is handled in Arp.
 Removes the need for note priority, and should allow for better control of Hold/Sustain.
         + Feature: Added a hardware control for Arp Gap.
 Basically gives you a choice between notes that lead straight into each other adn notes that have a gap between the same duration as the note duration.
         + Bugfix: Arp Sync now working properly.
 A Bug was highlighted when a bug in the MIDI handling code was fixed, the speed didnt align with the MIDI clock speed.